Madeleine O’Sullivan – Chief Officer

 Amy Hiscock – Dementia Information Officer

+I am the Dementia Information Officer for Newark & Sherwood.
 I provide a one to one signposting, information and advice service for people with Dementia or undiagnosed memory problems, their families and carers.
-I support them to access the information that they need, when they need it.
+I help them to access the information that they need, when they need it.

 I have met some amazing people through my work.